ilpropheta/ilpropheta.github.io/README.md

 I have organized and promoted monthly C++ meetups in Modena, hosted at [MakeIt](https://www.comune.modena.it/makeitmodena) and [ConoscereLinux](http://conoscerelinux.org).<br/>
 Actually, most of them were hosted online due to COVID-19 emergency.

-Every meetup consisted in 2 hours of technical contents (up to the speaker) and networking dinner afterwards:
+Every meetup consisted of 2 hours of technical contents (up to the speaker) and networking dinner afterwards:
 - [📹 YouTube Playlist](https://www.youtube.com/watch?v=89YhaFSCuIw&list=PLsCm1Hs016LW8gzRLE7zt5bDfxo8otetb)
 - [📸 Some pictures](https://www.facebook.com/media/set/?set=a.2466863940294974&type=3)